dasch-swiss/dsp-das/docs/user-guide/project.md

 * View the project information
 * View the data model
-* Get the list of resources with the number of entries
+* Get the list of resources with the number of entries, and click on the tiles to make a search by resource

 ---